WPS/domainstorytelling.org/_pages/quick-start-guide.md

 Domain Storytelling is not a “one-size-fits-all” approach.
 Depending on the purpose, the modeler chooses a fitting *scope* for the domain story:

 - The *granularity* determines the level of detail: Are you interested in the overview or the details?
 Domain stories can be *coarse-grainer*, *fine-grained*, and everything in between.
-- Domain Stories take playe at a *point in time*.
+- Domain Stories take place at a *point in time*.
 They either describe a process as it currently is (*as-is*) or how it will (possibly) look in the future (*to-be*).
 - When modeling domain stories, you either include or omit (existing or yet to be built) software.
 This scope factor is called *domain purity*.
 We call domain stories without software systems *pure*, and those with software systems *digitalized*.

 As an example, the above [»selling tickets at the box office«](/quick-start-guide#your-first-domain-story) domain story is *fine-grained*, *as-is*, and *pure*.

 Chapter 4 of the [Domain Storytelling book](/book) describes the scope factors in more detail.
-A short case study describes typical scopes of domain stories and how you can "travel" from one scope to the next.
+A short case study describes typical scopes of domain stories and how you can “travel” from one scope to the next.
 {: .notice--primary}

 # The Workshop Format

 You can use Domain Storytelling just as a graphical notation.
 But it is much more than that.
 It is a method for having meaningful conversations about business processes.

 > Domain Storytelling is a conversation technique.